 The digital skills gap

 After all, digital skills are no longer limited to tech and online roles.
 Today, you’d be hard pressed to find a single job that doesn’t require at least some level of digital proficiency.
 These skills are nearly-universal requirements across all sectors and skill levels.

 As the industry commentaries in our Hays Salary Guide confirm, the need for digital skills in the workplace is widespread – and growing.

 Given this, a digital skills gap is emerging, with a significant discrepancy between digital skill supply and demand.

 Digital skills in the workplace: 87% of jobs require digital literacy skills

-The demand for digital skills in the Australian workforce isn’t going anywhere.
+The demand for digital skills in workforce isn’t going anywhere.

-Presently, the report adds, 87% of jobs in Australia already require digital literacy skills.
-This figure will grow if we are to fast-track Australia’s goal of becoming a leading digital economy and society by 2030.
+Presently, the report adds, 87% of jobs already require digital literacy skills.
+This figure will likely as organisations continue to invest in digital transformations.